aaron-peloquin/tabletopdice-project/README.md

 You may also set an attribute of `placeholder` to set the input field's placeholder text.

 ## This project utlizes:
 These are the key things I focused on learning while building this application.
 * Javascript
+  * Pseudo two-way data binding to localStorage for the &lt;ttd-attack*&gt; tags
 	* Polymer v3.
-I used the polymer starter kit as a base.
+I used the polymer starter kit as a base
       * Single Page Application (SPA)
       * Progressive Web App (PWA)
     * Web Components
-	* Some ES
+	* Some quirks of ES6
 * CSS
-	* Grid
+	* Display Grid (and all it's IE11 issues)
-	* CSS Variables
+	* Native CSS Variables
 * AWS
 	* Route 53
   * Simple Storage Service (S3)